Reduce Inflammation Now with My Favorite ACV and Essential Oils Recipes

 Turmeric and Ginger Soup

 Turmeric is nature’s anti-inflammatory agent.
 In studies, curcumin, the active ingredient in turmeric, has been shown to be as effective as some commercial anti-inflammatories.
-The ginger in the soup adds more than just some zing; it is also a very effective anti-inflammatory and aids in the digestive process.
+The ginger in the soup adds more than just some zing; it is also has properties that reduce inflammation and aids in the digestive process.
 The garlic has potent antioxidant effects.

 1 tablespoon coconut oil